 Most social science research aims to uncover core principles about why people feel, act, and think as they do.
 While some laboratory-based research may not yield very useful insights into these subjects, the reality is that most social science findings are applicable in some form to “real life”.
 A growing body of younger, more outward-looking academics are now focused on taking age-old psychological knowledge, and applying it directly to the workplace.
 They have been assisted in this effort by an ever-growing population of business managers who seek to learn more about how social science research is conducted, and how it can be used to boost organizational effectiveness.
 Working as a team, these two groups can help identify the potential “impact” of research work that has not been effectively put to use in the past.

 Managers can bring social science findings into their own decision-making by becoming skilled, capable consumers of the scientific literature.
 While reading journal articles and learning about theories and statistics can be intimidating, there is a wealth of social science knowledge available that is accessibly written, practical, and geared towards a business audience.
-Sites like CQ Net specialize in translating years of social science research into distilled, practical advice that is both empirically supported and easy to comprehend.
-This movement to rely on scientific evidence when making decision rather than opinion is referred to as evidence-based management (EBM).
+Sites like CQ Net - Management skills for everyone! specialize in translating years of social science research into distilled, practical advice that is both empirically supported and easy to comprehend.
+This movement to rely on the best available evidence when making decision rather than opinion is referred to as evidence-based management (EBM).

 References and further reading